This post may contain affiliate links. See our affiliate disclaimer here.

 Class B RVs or Vans

-- Simplicity: If your goal is to have a quiet vacation in nature, a small Class B or a van may be the best type of RV for you.
+- Simplicity: If your goal is to have a quiet vacation in nature, a small Class B or a van is the best type of RV to buy.
 Having less space means you will feel more inclined to spend all of your time outdoors.

 - Easy to Drive and Park: Driving a Class B is just driving a large van.
 You will not have to worry about lane sizes and road conditions, which means you can take the scenic route while other RVers are stuck on the interstate.
 Class B drivers will also have more options for free parking at boondocking sites.